heleaf/heleaf.github.io/index.markdown

 <div style="line-height: 200%; float : 'right'%">

 <p>
 Hello!
-I'm a senior studying computer science at Carnegie Mellon University.
+I'm a software engineer and a recent graduate from Carnegie Mellon University, where I studied computer science.
 </p>
 <p>
 I like computer graphics, animation, and illustration, among other things :D